Mojang/ore-ui/README.md

 <img src="logo.png" width="400px" />

-Open-source building blocks from Mojang Studios to construct video game user interfaces (UI's) using web tech.
+Open-source building blocks from Mojang Studios to construct video game user interfaces (UI's) using [web standards](https://coherent-labs.com/products/coherent-gameface/).

 ## What is this?

-Minecraft Bedrock Edition is migrating its UI system to a solution based on [web standards](https://coherent-labs.com/products/coherent-gameface/).
 This repository contains some infrastructure bits used internally, but that can also be shared across other game studios and general-purpose web applications.

+Current titles using this tech:

+- Minecraft Bedrock Edition
+- Minecraft Legends

 Ore UI is based on: